Library News

 15. Make reading an act of caring

-Make this an enjoyable time surrounded by warm, emotional connection, not a must-do task that is a punishment or chore.
+Reading shouldn’t be a punishment, homework, or a chore.
+Make it enjoyable and an opportunity for a family connection.
 Choose a special reading spot.
 Have your child snuggle in or sit on your lap.
 Physical connection when reading associates positive emotions with books and stories.
 Read to pets or favourite stuffed animals.
 Make reading a ritual such as reading every night before bed or when you first get home after school.
 Show your own delight and enjoyment in reading.
 Make sure you smile, laugh, and express emotion in response to the text.
 Thank your child for reading with you.

 16. Visit the Library

 Let your child pick out the books you will read together based on their own interests.
-Explore the Digital Library for new eBooks and audiobooks — some are even animated!
+Look for the Learn to Read section at your local Library.
+Clearly marked with a star system, these books have simple words, repetition and different sentence length, depending on the level.
+You can also explore the Digital Library for new eBooks, including decodables, and audiobooks — some are even animated!
 All reading is good reading so take advantage of the fact that you can borrow up to 99 books at once.
 Try something new — cookbooks, non-fiction, comics, picture books, magazines and more.

 Recent stories